Rust Saiargaliev

 Safer local envs with 1Password and op run

-I wanted a safer way to run local commands without keeping all sensitive environment variables in plaintext .env files inside a project directory.
+The goal: run local commands without keeping sensitive environment variables in plaintext inside the project directory.

 • supply-chain attacks: a random dependency or tool reading local files;